- Prologue "To You"

 “I’m trying to save the world by burning it.
 It’ll be terrible if things stay the way they are, won’t it?”

 “... terrible, you say… yes, just as I suspected…”

 Of course, I had no idea what was so terrible.

 “There’s no other way, right?
 Nevermind, hurry up and give me my Baroque.
 If it’s not coming up under ‘flames’ then try searching for ‘tarantella melody’.

 “Please wait a moment…”

 I was bewildered.
-Ordinarily, people with delusions such as this do not visit my Baroque Shop.
-The customers I usually get are all anxiety and no imagination.
-They’re perfectly happy to die or go mad as long as you write them a story that makes them feel special.
+Ordinarily, people with such defined delusions do not come to my Baroque Shop.
+Those who do come are all vague insecurity and no imagination.
+They’re perfectly happy to die or go mad as long as you give them a story that makes them feel special.

 I shook my head reluctantly.

 Fumi hung his head and mumbled ‘oh’ while pulling a disc from his pocket.